-For our research study, we will employ a Simulink model that apply CDTA that incorporates various algorithms for traffic generation and its subsequent behavior, including delays will be that calculated by the equation $Delay \mathbb{Z}1 - way = T2 - T_1$ (5) that will control the path where the traffic will be send and the establishment of routes through a SD-controller.
+For our research study, we will employ a Simulink model that apply CDTA that incorporates various algorithms for traffic generation and its subsequent behavior, including delays that will calculated the equation Delay $21 - way = T2 - T_1$ (5) that will control the path where the traffic will be send and the establishment of routes through a SD-controller.
 The routes employed in this context are simulated as an overlaid network, where, despite having two physical routes, they exist logically within a tunnel where signals are transmitted in a manner designed to remain undetectable, much like the way GRE tunnels or VPNs create virtual links.